ml5js/ml5-library/README.md

 ## Acknowledgements

 ml5.js is supported by the time and dedication of open source developers from all over the world.
-Funding and support is generously provided by a [Google Education grant](https://edu.google.com/giving/?modal_active=none) via [Dan Shiffman](https://shiffman.net/) at NYU's ITP/IMA program.
+Funding and support is generously provided by a [Google Education grant](https://edu.google.com/giving/?modal_active=none) at NYU's ITP/IMA program.

 Many thanks [BrowserStack](https://www.browserstack.com/) for providing testing support.